tjolson/tjolson.github.io/notes.md

 # Notes
 In this page I might post some notes.
+Maybe it only updates when I change something?